JohanMabille/johanmabille.github.io/source/_posts/2014-10-09-writing-c-plus-plus-wrappers-for-simd-intrinsics-1.markdown

 and we only have to handle the differences between the various SIMD instruction sets.

-In this series of article, the focus will be on wrapping Intel's SIMD instruction set, although the wrappers will be generic enough so that plugging other instruction set is easy.
+In this series of article, the focus will be on wrapping Intel's SIMD instruction set, although the wrappers will be generic enough so that plugging other instruction sets is easy.

 Since SIMD instructions are longstanding, you might wonder if writing your own wrapper is relevant; maybe you could reuse an existing library wrapping these intrinsics.
 Well, it depends on your needs.